-The Red Mountain underground Gold Project is currently in the Application Review period under the BC Environmental Assessment Act.
+The Red Mountain Underground Gold Project is currently in the Application Review period under the BC Environmental Assessment Act.
 The EA review and subsequent Minister’s approvals are expected in Q3 2018 and will be a major milestone in the development of Red Mountain.
-IDM is hopeful that a construction decision for Red Mountain will be possible within the year.
+Construction could potentially start on the Project within one year.

 BC’s ‘Golden Triangle’ hosts multiple large and high-grade past-producing mines and deposits, several of which are approaching potential development.
 High-grade past-producing gold-silver mines include the Premier, Eskay Creek and Snip operations.
 Seabridge’s KSM Project and Pretivm’s currently producing Brucejack Mine host extensive metal deposits in the same belt of rocks as Red Mountain.